Harper leads Rutgers against No. 15 Michigan after 25-point game

 Ann Arbor, Michigan; Thursday, 9 p.m.
 EST

-BOTTOM LINE: Rutgers faces No. 15 Michigan after Dylan Harper scored 25 points in Rutgers’ 95-85 win against the USC Trojans.
+BOTTOM LINE: Rutgers visits No. 15 Michigan after Dylan Harper scored 25 points in Rutgers’ 95-85 win against the USC Trojans.

-The Wolverines have gone 12-1 in home games.
-Michigan averages 79.7 points and has outscored opponents by 9.5 points per game.
+The Wolverines have gone 12-1 at home.
+Michigan ranks fourth in the Big Ten with 35.8 points per game in the paint led by Vladislav Goldin averaging 10.2.

-The Scarlet Knights have gone 7-10 against Big Ten opponents.
-Rutgers is seventh in the Big Ten with 32.5 rebounds per game led by Ace Bailey averaging 7.2.
+The Scarlet Knights are 7-10 in Big Ten play.
+Rutgers is 3-3 in games decided by less than 4 points.

-Michigan’s average of 8.8 made 3-pointers per game this season is only 0.8 more made shots on average than the 8.0 per game Rutgers allows.
-Rutgers has shot at a 44.8% rate from the field this season, 4.3 percentage points higher than the 40.5% shooting opponents of Michigan have averaged.
+Michigan makes 48.2% of its shots from the field this season, which is 2.6 percentage points higher than Rutgers has allowed to its opponents (45.6%).
+Rutgers has shot at a 44.8% clip from the field this season, 4.3 percentage points greater than the 40.5% shooting opponents of Michigan have averaged.

-TOP PERFORMERS: Vladislav Goldin is averaging 15.6 points and 6.2 rebounds for the Wolverines.
-Danny Wolf is averaging 12.3 points over the last 10 games.
+TOP PERFORMERS: Goldin is scoring 15.6 points per game and averaging 6.2 rebounds for the Wolverines.
+Nimari Burnett is averaging 1.6 made 3-pointers over the last 10 games.

-Bailey is averaging 18.4 points and 7.2 rebounds for the Scarlet Knights.
-Harper is averaging 1.4 made 3-pointers over the last 10 games.
+Ace Bailey is averaging 18.4 points and 7.2 rebounds for the Scarlet Knights.
+Harper is averaging 14.4 points over the last 10 games.

 LAST 10 GAMES: Wolverines: 8-2, averaging 70.8 points, 34.0 rebounds, 13.2 assists, 5.4 steals and 3.3 blocks per game while shooting 42.4% from the field.
 Their opponents have averaged 72.2 points per game.